| |

 • Talakona waterfalls, 49 km from Horsley hills.
 This would have topped my charts had the uncertainty of water not been so high.

-If you are visiting Bangalore for the first time I recommend you to check out these amazing yet reasonably priced private tours-
+If you are visiting Bangalore for the first time, I highly recommend these private tours

 Heard a lot about this place but never visited ,looks like a nice day trip destination.thanks fr sharing